 • Cash adds value to society by generating profit for the issuer.

 • Policies driven by ideology rather than epidemiology will do further harm by forcing cash payments to be made via electronic means which either don’t exist or are not disaster resilient.
-Alternative payment options are rarely contact-free and the majority of digital transfers made in low-and-middle-income economies today involve cashing out somewhere in the cycle.
+Alternative A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. options are rarely contact-free and the majority of digital transfers made in low-and-middle-income economies today involve cashing out somewhere in the cycle.

 Find more information on the Cash and Crises series by clicking here and watch our previous episodes below: